divya0610m/simplewebserver/README.md

 ![alt text](<Screenshot 2025-04-09 110731.png>)

 ## RESULT:
-The program for implementing simple webserver is executed successfully.
+The program for implementing simple webserver is executed Successfully.